carbon-design-system/carbon/packages/react/src/components/Button/button-avt.md

 ## Screen reader

-Each screen reader should be tested when paired with it's preferred browser.
+Each screen reader should be tested when paired with its preferred browser.

 ### VoiceOver on Safari